 PTTEP’s corporate SSHE team is continuously monitoring our contractors’ SSHE performance and if there are any signs of increasing accidents/trend of high risk incidents, PTTEP will conduct an uninformed audit to identify prevention actions and improvement areas for safe operation and increase effectiveness.
 From following up on recommendation in 2019, 100% of contractors have completed corrective action plans.

 Vendor Environment, Social and Governance (ESG) Audit

-In 2018, PTTEP already conducted an ESG/sustainability assessment for 7 vendors with high Sustainability risks in 5 areas: 1.
+PTTEP also conduct an ESG/sustainability assessment on vendors in order to assess sustainability risks in 5 areas: 1.
 Policy 2.
 Business Integrity 3.
 Society 4.
 Occupational Health and Safety 5.
 Environment, through a certified third party and to ensure that ESG risk in supply chain management will be monitored and managed with the best practice.
-The assessment results were at very good and excellent levels, no further actions are required.

 For more information, please visit PTTEP Procurement and Contract Website and